dmuller189/DollarFlare/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 <h2>
-To navigate webapp functionality, on the landing page select 'continue as guest to enter the site and explore the features'
+To navigate thies webapp's functionality, on the landing page select 'continue as guest' to enter the site and explore the features'
 </h2>